PostHog/posthog.com/contents/blog/persons-on-events.md

 - **Faster filtering of events with person or group properties**.
 Similarly, filtering events by person or group properties is much faster when a join is no longer necessary.
 Anywhere where you’re working with persons or groups, and events, PostHog will be faster.

-- **Anonymous and identified users will no longer be merged**.
-Previously, when a user was identified through an event, such as logging in to a service, we would end up with separate records for unidentified and identified behavior.
-We would then [merge these into a single person](/docs/how-posthog-works/ingestion-pipeline#merging-two-persons).
-This could sometimes create conflicts and [other performance issues](/docs/how-posthog-works/ingestion-pipeline#consequences-of-merging).
-Avoiding this merge means some users may be double-counted, but is much more performant and mostly [mitigated by the event buffer](/docs/how-posthog-works/ingestion-pipeline/#1-event-buffer).
+- **Users will no longer be merged in some situations**.
+Previously, when an anonymous user was identified through an event, such as logging in to a service, and then becomes anonymous _again_ we would end up with separate records for unidentified and identified behavior.
+We would then [merge these into a single person](/docs/how-posthog-works/ingestion-pipeline#merging-two-persons), which could create conflicts and [performance issues](/docs/how-posthog-works/ingestion-pipeline#consequences-of-merging).
+Our new approach avoids this merge and is much more performant.
+We mitigate the risk of double-counting such users with [the event buffer](/docs/how-posthog-works/ingestion-pipeline/#1-event-buffer)

-- **You can create insights based on person properties at the time of an event.** This wasn’t previously possible and was often requested.
+- **You can create insights based on person properties at the time of an event.** This wasn’t previously feasible and was often requested.
 Now, with this change, it's possible!

 - **Self-hosting users will see a storage increase**.
 This is due to extra information being stored in your self-hosted ClickHouse.
 We expect users to see their storage requirement increase by approximately XX.